choonchernlim/choonchernlim-archetype-jar/README.md

 # choonchernlim-archetype-jar

-Groovy-based JAR archetype with Spring Boot and CI integration.
+Groovy-based JAR archetype using Spring Boot with the capability of generating static code analysis reports for Continuous Integration servers.

 ## Latest Release